riboflavin/test-framer-sync/compare/krisp-vs-zoomai.md

 • Would Krisp work for in-person meetings?
 What about Zoom AI?
 Yes, Krisp would work for in-person meetings as it "captures any conversation (online or offline) using noise-canceling audio on your device."
 Zoom AI would not work for in-person meetings as it "only works for virtual Zoom calls (cannot independently capture in-person audio)."

-• What about meeting bots?
-Does either of these tools require a meeting bot?
-Krisp does not require a meeting bot as it "records & transcribes meetings locally via the Krisp app (no bot; works with any voice app)."
-The context doesn't specifically mention whether Zoom AI requires a meeting bot.

-• What do users say about the quality of transcriptions?
-The context doesn't provide specific user feedback about the quality of transcriptions for either tool.
-For Krisp, there's mention that audio quirks might "affect transcription accuracy" when trying to cancel very loud noises, but no direct feedback about transcription quality.
-For Zoom AI, there's no specific mention of transcription quality in the user reviews provided.

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.
 * Automatically-identified and assigned action items